From beach bungalows to modern hamlet life on the Long Island Sound

 View GreatSchools Rating Methodology

 Water view.
 Enjoy living in this open floor plan spacious 3-bedroom (potentially 4 bedroom), 3-bathroom home located in a private beach community in Sound Beach.
 The home features a front deck with views of the Long Island Sound, a back deck for privacy, and an open living room/dining room/kitchen layout perfect for everyday living and entertaining.
-Highlights include this open concept on the
+Highlights include an open concept on the main

 Disclaimer: Certain information contained herein is derived from information provided by parties other than Homes.com.
 Our sources include: Accuweather, Public Records and Neustar.
 All information provided is deemed reliable, but is not guaranteed to be accurate and should be independently verified.